Flotomate/product_docs/source/package-deployment/sp-computer-management.rst

    IP address ,hostname of the Computer, Architecture, Remote Office details, Vendor and Domain Name

--  Section-C gives you two tabs to view all related Patches and Deployment Requests:
+-  Section-B gives you two tabs to view all related Patches and Deployment Requests:

    **Patches:**